A

 Email nurture sequences live.
 Loom training videos delivered.
 Documentation handed over.
 Final review call.
 You and your team can run the whole thing without us.
 (We'll still be on call for 30 days.)

-VI · How We Address The Distance
+VI · You Asked About The Distance

-A weekly Loom.
+A weekly Friday Loom.
+Always.

 Toronto, in person.
+Confirmed.

 VII · Where We Go From Here